aiegoo/documentation/pages/mydoc/mydoc_icons.md

 ## Creating your own combinations

-* I created a details tag combination (look above for the alerts.yml for details)
+* I created this combination (look above for the alerts.yml for details)
 > here's an example below
 {% highlight ruby %}
 {% raw %}